jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

 	</div>
     ```

-1. Now we need to initialize the guage symbol.
-We will add an `init` to the defintion object and define the `init` function.
+1. Now we need to initialize the gauge symbol.
+We will add an `init` to the definition object and define the `init` function.
 The `init` function will have stubs for data updates and resizing events.
 The resize function is called by the PI Coresight infrastructure anytime the symbol is resized.
 The resize function is passed the new width and height of the symbol.

     ```javascript
 	(function (CS) {